Tuks-ICMM/Pharmacogenetic-Analysis-Pipeline/docs/overview/03-data-requirements.md

 ## Reference Genome

 Due to the nature of reference sequences, they are not included as pipeline inputs and are, as a result, not handled in this section.
-For addittional information, please consult the Reference Genome section on the pipeline configuration page.
+For additional information, please consult the Reference Genome section on the pipeline configuration page.

 ## Datasets & Dataset Files